Shipping Container Homes vs. Prefabricated Homes - Royal Homes Shipping Container Homes vs. Prefabricated Homes - Royal Homes

 Is a Prefab Home Right For You?

 Building a shipping container is a cost-effective and innovative solution, and it’s certainly something that appeals to some people.
-But a custom, factory-build home will always offer greater freedom to design a house that perfectly meets your needs.
+But a custom, factory-built home will always offer greater freedom to design a house that perfectly meets your needs.

 Get in touch with us to learn more about our homes or find the design centre nearest to you!